-The Board of Directors has given the Chairman of the Board of Directors the power to represent the Company in respect of associations, federations, confederations and consortia formed to protect the interests of the alcoholic drinks and soft drinks industries, and to represent the Company's concerns in dealings with consumers and consumers' associations, local communities, public institutions in Italy, Europe and elsewhere, the public administration and any other associations, including political associations.
-The Chairman of the Board of Directors does not hold principal responsibility for the management of the Company and is not the controlling shareholder; by virtue of his specific role in the preparation of the corporate strategies, he is considered to be an executive director.
+The Board of Directors has conferred on the Chairman of the Board of Directors the power to represent the Company when dealing with associations, federations and confederations whose goal is to safeguard the interests of the alcoholic and non-alcoholic drinks industry category and to represent business matters in relations with consumers and related associations, with local communities, national, European and other foreign institutions, the public administration, and non-recognised associations, including those of a political nature.

+The Chairman of the Board of Directors does not hold principal responsibility for the management of the Company and is not the controlling shareholder; due to his specific role in developing the business strategy he qualifies as an executive director.